Hannah's home page | Hannah's blog

 This workshop is here as a "workshop in a box", which means it's ready to be run and all the materials are here.
 If you want a 1 day (effectively 4 hour long) workshop, which you can use to get kids and their parents coding for mobile phones, you've come to the right place.
 Here's a video I made, the time we ran it in Leeds...

-The workshop is loosely based upon one we (Hannah Dee & Karen Petrie) first ran in 2011 as a "fun day" but without the family element.
-This incarnation, including the cute androids, was created by Hannah Dee for BCSWomen.
+The workshop is based upon one we (Hannah Dee & Karen Petrie) first ran in 2011 as a "fun day" but without the family element.
+This incarnation, including the cute androids and the lengthy handout, was created by Hannah Dee for BCSWomen.

 If you have any more questions, ask me by email on firstname.lastname@example.org

 It takes about 4 hours; 1h to install and get started, 1h to edit an app, 1.5h to code their own app, half an hour to tidy up and think about what's going on

 If you got people to arrive preinstalled, I think you could probably do it in three hours